Floneyyang/ColorTyper/README.md

 # ColorTyper
 ## Overview
-ColorTyper is an interview project I completed for a game studio.
+ColorTyper is an open-source interview project I completed for a game studio.
 - In Color Typer, the player must select the color of the sphere that is shot towards them to gain points and stop the ball from hitting them (and losing).

 ## Project Specification